 Note that this process is superficially similar to a process by which conformity could arise for foraging preferences, but it is different at a deeper level as in the latter case conformity evolves due to natural and not sexual selection as proposed above.
 Suppose that in the first subpopulation fruit C is nutritious and fruit D is poisonous, while in the second subpopulation there is fruit E, resembling C, that is poisonous and fruit F, resembling D, that is nutritious.
 A preference for C and a preference for copying the majority would be equally adaptive in the first subpopulation, just as a preference for F and a preference for copying the majority would be equally adaptive in the second subpopulation.
 However, for dispersers between the two, a preference for copying the majority would continue to be adaptive, while a preference for C, translated to the second environment, might be fatal, as would a preference for F, translated to the first environment.
 So, conformity would be more adaptive on average than either direct nutritious preference.

 Unlike the Fisher process, though, this process would not be self-reinforcing - conformity would not become more adaptive as it became more common in the population.
 In addition, its adaptive value would depend on the absence of consistency in the nutritious value of foraging preferences across environments.
-This may be true in some ecologies but lacks the general autocatalytic runaway character of the Fisher process, which is independent of other characteristics of the environment.
+This may be true in some ecologies but lacks the general autocatalytic runaway character of the Fisher process at the metapopulation scale, which is independent of other characteristics of the environment.